 - Crafts & activities

-- What to watch on TV
+- What to watch on TV or streaming services

 - Video game suggestions (video games are seeing a huge surge lately!)